mavvos/SpotifyGlobal/README.md

 On the download page there's an executable version (.exe), download it, double click and you're good to go!

-If you are trying to run the Python script, you'll need Python version 3.6 or newer, then clone this repository:
+If you are trying to run the Python script manully, you'll need Python version 3.6 or newer, then clone this repository:
 ```
 git clone https://github.com/mavvos/SpotifyGlobal.git
 ```